Home » Budapest » Szechenyi Baths tickets

 What to take to Szechenyi Baths?

 Swimwear: It is best to take along your swimsuit (or shorts) when you pack for your Szechenyi Baths visit.
-You can buy them at the attraction’s store, but why pay exorbitant rates, when you can plan better.
+You can buy them at the attraction’s store, but why pay exorbitant rates when you can plan better?
 Do check on the dress code

 We recommend you get your own because they will be unique, and other visitors won’t get confused and pick it up and leave.

-When you get your towel, you can also avoid standing in the long queues to rent them.
+When you get your towel, you can avoid standing in the long queues to rent them.
 These lines are longer in the summer months.

 All visitors must wear footwear in the whole area of the bath.